 Adult colouring books have been around for a few years now – have you tried them yet?
 It might be silly to think that something as simple as a colouring book could be beneficial to our health, but research does support this idea.
 In fact, the benefits for the adult brain from the simple act of colouring has been known for over 100 years, with many psychiatrists throughout history recommending the practice to their patients.

 Relieves stress and worry

-Colouring is said to have stress reducing benefits.
-It calms the part of the brain related to the stress/fear response and stimulates the part of the brain that is responsibility for logic and creativity.
+Colouring is said to have stress-reducing benefits.
+It calms the part of the brain related to the stress/fear response and stimulates the part of the brain that is responsible for logic and creativity.
 In 2005, a study documented reduced anxiety in participants after only a short time of colouring in geometric patterns.
-Colouring for at least 5 minutes before bedtime is said to help you sleep better, while colouring therapy is used experimentally to treat anxiety and stress related disorders.
+Colouring for at least 5 minutes before bedtime is said to help you sleep better, while colouring therapy is used experimentally to treat anxiety and stress-related disorders.